 Azure Databricks supports sparklyr in notebooks and jobs.

-Databricks supports sparklyr 0.5.5 and above with Apache Spark 2.2 and above and Scala 2.11.
+Azure Databricks supports sparklyr 0.5.5 and above with Apache Spark 2.2 and above and Scala 2.11.
 This guide is based on Apache Spark 2.2.

 Install the latest version of sparklyr from CRAN.

-Alternatively, you can install the latest development version of sparklyr from GitHub.
+Install the latest development version of sparklyr from GitHub.

 To establish a sparklyr connection, you can use